bexem/PlexCache/README.md

 **TLDR:** Move the media currently On Deck/Watchlist on Plex from the array to the cache.

 This Python script reduces energy consumption by minimizing the need to spin up the array/disk(s) when watching recurrent media like TV series.
-It achieves this by moving the media from the OnDeck library of the main user, all other users, and the main user's watchlist.
+It achieves this by moving the media from the OnDeck and watchlist media for the main user and other users.
 For TV shows/anime, it also fetches the next specified number of episodes.

 The project contains two scripts: a setup script and a main script.
 The setup script prompts the user to specify the folders where the media is stored and fetches the mapped Plex media paths and will create the settings file, which can also be created/edited manually.
 The script was initially developed for Unraid but is compatible with other systems.

 # The script can:
-- Fetch a specified number of episodes from the "onDeck" for the main user and other specified users, as well as the main user's watchlist.
+- Fetch a specified number of episodes from the "onDeck" for the main user and other users;
-- Skip fetching onDeck media for specified users.
+- Skip fetching onDeck media for specified users;
+- Fetch a specified number of episodes from the "watchlist" for the main user and other users;
+- Skip fetching watchlist media for specified users;
-- Search only the specified libraries.
+- Search only the specified libraries;
-- Check for free space before moving any file.
+- Check for free space before moving any file;
-- Move watched media present on the cache drive back to the array.
+- Move watched media present on the cache drive back to the array;
-- Move relative subtitles along with the media moved to or from the cache.
+- Move relative subtitles along with the media moved to or from the cache;
-- Filter media older than a specified number of days.
+- Filter media older than a specified number of days;
-- Run in debug mode for testing.
+- Run in debug mode for testing;
-- Use of a log file for easy debugging.
+- Use of a log file for easy debugging;
+- Use caching system to avoid wastful memory usage and cpu cycles;
+- Use of multitasking to optimize file transfer time;
-- Exit the script if any active session or skip the currently playing media.
+- Exit the script if any active session or skip the currently playing media;
-- Find your missing unicorn.
+- Find your missing unicorn;

 # Disclaimer: